'There are things bigger than politics when you step outside the country': EAM Jaishankar | Politics

 ''Sometimes they can be very country specific.
 We had a few weeks ago, very nasty situation in Sudan, and we have 5,000 Indians died last year, when the fighting started in Ukraine.
 We had more than 20,000 Indians now.
 In fact, when I look at these last nine years, almost every year, we've had one situation somewhere.

 ''So, it's something which will keep happening.
 And we have that fundamental obligation today to take care of Indian Indians.
-Working, living, traveling abroad,'' he said.
+Working, living, travelling abroad,'' he said.

 ''It could be something like providing a flight, it could even be sometimes there are people who are stuck abroad, who have no money who are stuck in cases, they can't afford it.
 You know, we unfortunately have cases sometimes that people will pass away,'' he added.